Tiffin Sambar | hotel style Idli Sambar

 Can I reduce tomatoes?

-Tomatoes give a good taste to the restaurant sambar so prefer adding more tomatoes compared to tamarind.
+Tomatoes give a good taste to the restaurant sambar, so prefer adding more tomatoes compared to tamarind.

 SHOULD I ADD THE GHEE TEMPERING?

-I generally use coconut oil for tempering and use little ghee towards the end.
+I generally use coconut oil for tempering and use a little ghee towards the end.
 In our home, we prefer adding ghee while eating.
 You can use ghee according to your choice

 WHAT SHOULD BE THE CONSISTENCY OF THE SAMBHAR?